comp195/senior-project-spring-2022-mage-game-engine/README.md

 ## Dependencies and Compiling

-#### Vulkan and GLFW
+#### Vulkan, GLFW, and glslc

 Vulkan drivers for whichever operating system you are using will be required.
 You can find out more regarding this [here.](https://www.vulkan.org/tools#vulkan-gpu-resources) You will also need GLFW, a library that helps with window creation.
-You can read about that, along with additional dependency setup, [here.](https://vulkan-tutorial.com/Development_environment)
+You can read about that, along with additional dependency setup, [here.](https://vulkan-tutorial.com/Development_environment) We will be using the shader compiler glslc, which will also be required as a dependency.

+#### Compiling Shaders

+Use the script for your respective operating system to compile shaders before running code.
+Note: the .bat file for Windows users currently requires manual input of glslc.exe location on personal system, but I will look into fixing this in the future.

 #### Using CMake to Build